ivoysey/agdademo/patter.md

 -------------

-before we can prove anything interesting, we need a notion of identity, so that we can even begin to state things like "x is y". there is a whole lot of interesting discussion about what this should be and why. let's not worry about it. this is a perfectly good definition for us.
+before we can prove anything interesting, we need a notion of identity, so that we can even begin to make statements like "x is y". there is a whole lot of interesting discussion about what this should be and why. let's not worry about it too much  this is a perfectly good definition:

-there's some technical junk going on here, about levels, that you don't need to worry about. i'm including it because it lets us associate our definition with agda's built in equals, with that `{-# BUILTIN ... #-}` junk, which is convenient.

 ```agda
   open import Agda.Primitive using (Level; lzero; lsuc)